Skip to main content

 What is Provigil?

-Provigil is an oral prescription medication that promotes wakefulness and is used to treat excessive daytime sleepiness caused by narcolepsy, obstructive sleep apnea (OSA), or shift work sleep (SWS) disorder.
+Provigil promotes wakefulness and is used to treat excessive daytime sleepiness caused by narcolepsy, obstructive sleep apnea (OSA), or shift work sleep (SWS) disorder.

-Provigil is a controlled substance.
-Due to its potential for misuse and dependence, Provigil is classified as a federally controlled substance (Schedule C-IV).
-Keep it in a safe place and never share it with others.
-Misuse of Provigil is illegal and harmful.
-Always inform your doctor about any history of substance abuse.
+Provigil is classified as a Schedule IV (4) controlled substance due to its potential for misuse and dependence.
+Misuse of Provigil is illegal and harmful and you should always keep it in a safe place and never share it with others.
+Tell your doctor if you have a history of substance abuse.

 Provigil side effects